haveno-dex/haveno-docs/docs/haveno-ui/backup_and_restore.md

 You may want to keep your trade history despite changing wallets.
 You can do so by:

 - Closing Haveno.
-- Replacing the `/path/to/data/directory/xmr_mainnet/db/ClosedTrades` file on your new directory with the file from backup with the same name.
+- Replacing the `/path/to/data/directory/xmr_mainnet/db/ClosedTrades` file in your new directory with the file from the backup with the same name.

 You will see bubbles with trade counts in the offer books for any any peers you traded with.